American Investors' 'Bunker Mentality' Biggest Hurdle For Managers

 There is an inherent hurdle, however, to investing in international equities, according to Fenley.
 "If euro debt crisis concerns persist, it may cause share prices — and the fund’s value to go lower.
 That’s what keeps me up at night."

-While Fenley tosses and turns, most fund managers here seem hopeful that a working solution to the European debt crisis will at least bring investors back to the table.
+While Fenley tosses and turns, most fund managers here seem hopeful that a working solution to the will at least bring investors back to the table.

 "While I think greed ultimately overcomes fear, I don't know if American investors will get back to a risk-seeking mentality," said Burns of Morningstar.